Finding Irish Fairies and fairy gardens in Ireland

 - Fairy Trail at Ardgillan Castle

-The Fairy Trail at Ardgillan Castle which is near Balrothery north of Dublin.
-It has both a Fairy Tree Trail which teaches the kids all about the different types of forest trees.
+The Fairy Trail at Ardgillan Castle is near Balrothery north of Dublin.
+It has a Fairy Tree Trail which teaches the kids all about the different types of forest trees.
 There is also the Fairy Village within the trees that the kids can find.
-You can download an app which includes the map and a quiz to learn about the forest.
+You can download an app that includes the map and a quiz to learn about the forest.
 The Fairy Tree and trail are all free.

 - Wells House Enchanted Woodland Walk